bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 ### Edge Cases

 - `permanentNumber` is a **String** in the JSON (e.g., `"77"` not `77`), and is **optional** — drivers active before 2014 may not have one.
 Must be decoded as `String?` or the app will crash on older season data.
 - The spec requires a fallback display when `permanentNumber` is absent (e.g., "N/A" or an empty string).
+Current approach: conditionally render the number only if present, showing nothing if absent.
+- Some seasons (notably 2025) include sparse driver entries with only `driverId`, `givenName`, and `familyName`.
+These are filtered out (see Decision 9).
+- `code` is optional and only appears on drivers from roughly the mid-1990s onward.
+- `url` (Wikipedia link) is present on all full driver records but absent on sparse entries.

 ---